-The Mixmax Real Time Sync (MX-RTS) from Salesforce package is built to get all your necessary updates into Mixmax in real time.
-This means that the package only is handling traffic from Salesforce to Mixmax and not the other way around.
+The Mixmax Real-Time Sync (MX-RTS) from Salesforce package is built to get all your necessary updates into Mixmax in real time.
+This means that the package only handles traffic from Salesforce to Mixmax and not the other way around.

 Let’s dive in and see how MX-RTS works.

 MX-RTS is purely Salesforce Apex-based and consists of minimal Apex code to ensure a negligible contribution to your Salesforce Apex code limit.
 The lion’s share of the package is Apex triggers, with a few Apex classes that receive the data from the triggers to send to Mixmax.

 MX-RTS uses the triggers to identify whenever a change has been made to an Account, Contact, Event, Lead, Opportunity, Task, or User.
 These triggers fire after the resource has been updated.